m2osw/advgetopt/README.md

 # Hide Warnings

-Many tools I use in my console generate warnings.
+Many tools I use in my console generate warnings (mainly Gnome complaining about missing this or that.)

-The `hide-warnings` program can start those tools and hide the warnings so the console doesn't get filled up by totally useless warnings that I can't do anything about.
-(I just hope that the next version won't have all those warnings turned on...)
+The `hide-warnings` program can start those tools and hide the warnings so the console doesn't get filled up by totally useless messages that I can't do anything about.
+(I just hope that the next version won't have all those warnings turned on... it has been years of hope!)

 By default, the `hide-warnings` works with a few tools as it defines the following regular expression which works well enough for most